Transforming H&E images into IHC: A Variance-Penalized GAN for Precision Oncology: Experimental Setup

 The BCI dataset \cite{liu2022bci} we used consists of 4873 paired hematoxylin and eosin (H\&E) and HER2 Immunohistochemistry (IHC) stained images.
 The IHC images are further classified into four categories based on staining intensity and membrane completeness, which help determine HER2 expression levels in tumor cells.
 IHC 0 is considered negative, showing no staining or faint, incomplete membrane staining in less than 10\% of tumor cells.
 IHC 1+ is also negative but presents weak and incomplete membrane staining in more than 10\% of tumor cells.
 IHC 2+ is considered equivocal, displaying weak to moderate complete membrane staining in over 10\% of tumor cells, often requiring fluorescence in situ hybridization (FISH) for confirmation.
 IHC 3+, classified as HER2-positive, exhibits strong, circumferential membrane staining in more than 10\% of tumor cells, confirming HER2 overexpression without the need for additional testing.

-Our method is tested for all four categories and We employ a five-fold cross-validation approach to ensure robustness and mitigate overfitting.
-The dataset is randomly partitioned into five equal subsets, where in each iteration, four subsets (3898 image pairs) are used for training, and the remaining subset is reserved for testing.
-This process is repeated five times, with each subset serving as the test set once.
-The final performance metrics are computed by averaging results across all five folds.

 The training dataset comprises images exhibiting diverse characteristics based on HER2 concentration levels, as reflected by variations in statistical properties such as color distribution, sharpness, and dynamic range.
 These variations are quantitatively illustrated in Figures \ref{fig:color_means}, \ref{fig:sharpness}, and \ref{fig:dynamic_range}.
-To account for these differences, we train our model separately for each category of images.

 To evaluate our proposed method, we compare the performance metrics, \textit{Peak Signal-to-Noise Ratio (PSNR)}, \textit{Structural Similarity Index (SSIM)}, and \textit{Fréchet Inception Distance (FID)}, against two baseline methods: \textit{pix2pix} \cite{isola2017image} and \textit{pyramid pix2pix} \cite{liu2022bci}.
 To optimize computational efficiency, input images are cropped before being fed into the generator.